 * Saudi crown prince cements power with high-level arrests

-* Bullish investor positions on Brent hit record high (Updates throughout, adds quotes)
+* Bullish investor positions on Brent hit new record (Updates throughout, adds comment, changes dateline from SINGAPORE)

-NEW YORK, Nov 6 (Reuters) - Oil prices rose 3 percent on Monday, hitting the highest since early July 2015, as Saudi Arabia's crown prince cemented his power over the weekend with an anti-corruption crackdown, while the U.S. rig count fell and markets continued to tighten.
+LONDON, Nov 6 (Reuters) - Oil prices hit their highest since July 2015 on Monday as Saudi Arabia's crown prince cemented his power over the weekend through an anti-corruption crackdown, while markets continued to tighten.

-Saudi Crown Prince Mohammed bin Salman tightened his grip with the arrest of royals, ministers and investors, including billionaire Alwaleed bin Talal and the powerful head of the National Guard, Prince Miteb bin Abdullah.
+Saudi Crown Prince Mohammed bin Salman tightened his grip with the arrest of royals, ministers and investors including prominent billionaire Alwaleed bin Talal and the powerful head of the National Guard, Prince Miteb bin Abdullah.

 Analysts for now do not see Saudi Arabia, the world's largest oil exporter, changing its policy of boosting crude prices.

-Prince Mohammed's reforms include a plan to list shares of parts of state-owned oil company Saudi Aramco next year, and a higher oil price is seen as beneficial for its market capitalization.
+Prince Mohammed's reforms include a plan to list parts of state-owned oil company Saudi Aramco next year, and a higher oil price is seen as beneficial for its market capitalization.

-OPEC is expected to extend a cut of around 1.8 million barrels per day into the whole of 2018.
+OPEC is expected to extend a cut of around 1.8 million barrels per day throughout the whole of 2018.

 Also boosting oil prices, U.S. energy companies cut eight oil rigs last week, to 729, in the biggest reduction since May 2016.